QuanTemplate/api-integrations/README.md

     If you are not member of the Quantemplate team, then please reach out to us at support@quantemplate.com

 2. Create `.env` file in the project root with the following variables:

+    You can omit API keys and credentials for any third-party services you won't be using.

     ```
     CAPITALIQ_API_USERNAME=<api username you got with Capital IQ API license>
     CAPITALIQ_API_PASSWORD=<password for the corresponding Capital IQ API user>